antique marks - everything you need to know about antique marks

-The antique marks glossary - antique terms s covering everything from sabino to sabre and sevres to syllabub.
+Antique Terms S - The antique marks glossary covering everything from sabino to sabre and sevres to syllabub.

-Finnish-born US architect and designer.
 Saarinen worked with fellow architect Charles eames and explored the use of plastics in furniture, producing the first moulded plastic chairs.
-His Tulip chairs and tables of 1957 used moulded glassfibre with aluminium supports in the base for extra strength.

 marius ernest sabino (glass - art deco - 1878-1961)

-antique marks - antique terms - sabino glass and bronze sconces c1925 French glass-maker of the art deco period, especially 1923-39.
+French glass-maker of the art deco period, especially 1923-39.
 Sabino's work imitated many of the glassblowing techniques and decorative motifs of his contemporary René lalique.

 sabre (militaria - sword - cavalry)